bblfsh/documentation/user/getting-started.md

 $ docker run -d --name bblfshd --privileged -p 9432:9432 -v /var/lib/bblfshd:/var/lib/bblfshd bblfsh/bblfshd
 ```

-(On macOS remove the parameter `-v /var/lib/bblfshd:/var/lib/bblfshd` since the
+On macOS, remove the parameter `-v /var/lib/bblfshd:/var/lib/bblfshd` since the
 default case insensitive filesystem could conflict with the internal drivers'
-case sensitive one.)
+case sensitive one.
+In that case remember that since this directory will then be
+ephemeral, you'll need to reinstall the drivers after a server restart.

 If everything worked, `docker logs bblfshd` should output something like this: